BUILDING THE RIGHT CULTURE IN YOUR VENUE

 4. Teaching or promoting meditation

-1. Doing the staff rota 2 weeks in advance to allow people to plan their lives
+1. Doing the staff rotation 2 weeks in advance to allow people to plan their lives

 2. Monitoring hours – have an ideal weekly cap on hours and stick to it